jjcrofts77/DDETalk/README.md

 # DDEs Talk

-This talk is based on the following paper: [Bifurcations and synchrony in a ring of delayed Wilson–Cowan oscillators](hi)
+This talk is based on the following paper: (Bifurcations and synchrony in a ring of delayed Wilson–Cowan oscillators)[Bifurcations and synchrony in a ring of delayed Wilson–Cowan oscillators]